 The Semenawi Bahri(Eritrea’s Green Belt) slopes northeast of Asmara are the most thickly forested in Eritrea and have remnants of dense evergreen and tropical woodland.
 Southeast of Asmara, one finds majestic sycamores, such as that pictured on the five Nakfa note.

-The western slopes are doted with baobab, brush and tamarisk trees.
-This gives way to woodland savanna, brush land and thicket in the Barka and Gash plains, which are broken up by dense groves of doum palm along the seasonal river beds.
+The western slopes are dotted with baobab, brush and tamarisk trees.
+This gives way to woodland savanna, brushland, and thicket in the Barka and Gash plains, which are broken up by dense groves of doum palm along the seasonal river beds.

 Mammals and reptiles: Eritrea was once home to a broad array of animal life, but war, colonial land seizures and the destruction of much of the forest cover drove many animals away.
-However, there has been resurgence in the wild life population since independence, helped by strict prohibitions on hunting.
+However, there has been a resurgence in the wildlife population since independence, helped by strict prohibitions on hunting.

-Common sightings today include vervet monkeys, baboon, gazelle, hare, fox, mongoose, wild cat, squirrel and warthog.
+Common sightings today include vervet monkeys, baboon, gazelle, hare, fox, mongoose, wildcat, squirrel, and warthog.
 Dikdiks and Dorcas gazelle are often seen along the coast.
-Less frequently observed but present are elephant caracal, serval, oryx, crocodile, greater kudu and hartebeast.
+Less frequently observed but present are elephant caracal, serval, oryx, crocodile, greater kudu, and hartebeest.
 The endangered wild African ass can also be found, though rarely.

-Five species of marine turtle have been identified (green, hawksbill, leatherback, loggerhead and Ridley), and several species of dolphin are common, especially around the Dahlak islands.
-Whales have also been seen, along with the endangered dugong, or sea cow, which can be found in island waters and along the northern coast.
+Five species of marine turtle have been identified (green, hawksbill, leatherback, loggerhead, and Ridley), and several species of dolphin are common, especially around the Dahlak islands.
+Whales have also been seen, along with the endangered dugong, or sea cow, which can be found in inland waters and along the northern coast.

 Natural Resources: Eritrea has many natural resources on the land and in the sea.
 The mix of climates supports a wide range of crops including millet, sorghum, taff, wheat, barley, flax, cotton, coffee, papaya, citrus fruits, banana, mangos beans and lentils, potatoes, various vegetables and fish and dairy products.

 The Eritrean government banned the hunting and trapping of wild animals and the cutting of live trees.
-After liberation, hundreds of kilometers of hillside terraces were constructed to halt erosion, and tens of millions of tree seedlings were planted through organised summer camps.
+After liberation, hundreds of kilometers of hillside terraces were constructed to halt erosion, and tens of millions of tree seedlings were planted through organized summer camps.
 Large areas of the Red Sea coast were declared marine reserves, and spear-fishing and the collection of live coral were prohibited.
-Land was also identified for national parks.
+The land was also identified for national parks.